The HOMFLY-PT polynomial and HZ factorisation: Introduction

 \section{Introduction}

-2mm The relation between knot polynomial invariants and the 3-dimensional Chern--Simons (CS) gauge theory \cite{Witten,Jones} is well known and has led to an increasingly fruitful interchange between pure mathematics and theoretical physics.

-The HOMFLY--PT polynomial $H(\mathcal{K};a,z)$ \cite{HOMFLY,PT} of a knot or link $\mathcal{K}$, is a Laurent polynomial in two variables that can be defined via the skein relation \be a^{-1}H(\img{positivecrossing.png})-aH(\img{negativecrossing.png})=zH(\img{zero_crossing.png}), \ee along with normalisation condition $H$(\textcircled{})=1.
-It corresponds to the $SU(N)$-invariant in the context of CS theory, within which one can derive $\bar{H}(\mathcal{K};q^N,q)$ by taking averages of Wilson loops around the knot $\mathcal{K}$.
-This can be related to $H(\mathcal{K};a,z)$ as defined in (\ref{skein}) by \be \bar{H}(\mathcal{K};q^N,q)=\frac{a-a^{-1}}{z}H(\mathcal{K};a,z)\bigg{\vert}_{\scaleto{a=q^N,\;z=q-q^{-1}}{11pt}}. \ee The $SU(N)$-invariant is referred to as the \emph{unnormalised HOMFLY--PT polynomial} since $\bar{H}$(\textcircled{})=$\frac{q^N-q^{-N}}{q-q^{-1}}$.
-Here $q$ is a quantum group parameter \cite{Jones} and can be determined by the level $k\in\mathbb{Z}$ of CS theory and the rank $N$ of the gauge group as $q=e^{\pi i/(k+N)}$.
+The well known relation between knot polynomial invariants and the 3-dimensional Chern--Simons (CS) gauge theory \cite{Witten,Jones} has led to an increasingly fruitful interchange between pure mathematics and theoretical physics.
+The HOMFLY--PT polynomial $H(\mathcal{K};a,z)$ \cite{HOMFLY,PT} of a knot or link $\mathcal{K}$, is a Laurent polynomial in two variables that can be defined via the skein relation \be a^{-1}H(\img{positivecrossing.png})-aH(\img{negativecrossing.png})=zH(\img{zero_crossing.png}), \ee along with normalisation condition $H(\bigcirc)=1$.
+It corresponds to the $SU(N)$-invariant $\bar{H}(\mathcal{K};q^N,q)$ of CS theory, which can be derived by taking averages of Wilson loops around the knot $\mathcal{K}$.
+Such a quantity is related to $H(\mathcal{K};a,z)$ as defined in (\ref{skein}) by \be \bar{H}(\mathcal{K};q^N,q)=\frac{a-a^{-1}}{z}H(\mathcal{K};a,z)\bigg{\vert}_{\scaleto{a=q^N,\;z=q-q^{-1}}{10pt}}. \ee The $SU(N)$-invariant is referred to as the \emph{unnormalised HOMFLY--PT polynomial} since $\bar{H}(\bigcirc)=\frac{q^N-q^{-N}}{q-q^{-1}}$.
+Here $q$ is a quantum group parameter \cite{Jones} and can be determined by the level $k\in\mathbb{Z}$ of CS theory and the rank $N$ of the gauge group as $q=e^{-\pi i/(k+N)}$.
 When $N=2$ (i.e. $a=q^2$) and $N=0$ ($a=1$), the HOMFLY--PT reduces to the Jones and Alexander polynomials, respectively.
-The $SO(N+1)$-invariant corresponds to the Kauffman polynomial.
+The $SO(N+1)$-invariant, on the other hand, corresponds to the Kauffman polynomial.

 The Harer--Zagier (HZ) transform was first introduced in \cite{HZ} where it was used as a generating function for the computation of Euler characteristics of the moduli space of Riemann surfaces, via random matrix theory \cite{ItzyksonZuber1,Goulden}.
 This matrix model approach is useful, not only for the study of Euler characteristics, but also for computing the intersection numbers of the orbifold, which are the Gromov-Witten invariants for a point \cite{Penner,Kontsevich,BrezinHikami,BrezinHikami2}.
 The HZ transform in relation to Gaussian correlators (Gaussian means) has been considered in \cite{Morozov2}.